-You’ll also find lots of trendy bars and luxe cafes.
+You’ll also find lots of trendy bars, luxe cafes and some other Tbilisi places to visit.
 If you’re wondering where to stay in Tbilisi for the first time, look no further than this posh neighborhood.

 If you’re looking for a walk on the wild side, or should we say green side, make sure you visit Vake park.
 Vake Park is not to be missed, not just because it shares the district’s names, but because of its WWII memorial and grand fountain.

 If you’re in the mood for a nice jog, the park is a popular place to go for a run!
 There is also play equipment for kids or for the young of heart to play on as well.
 Who doesn’t like to spend some time on the swings, am I right?

 Want to head back into the city center?
 Just hop on over to Rustaveli Avenue and enjoy a walk towards the heart of the city.
 You can always hop on a bus if you prefer!

 – Go for a run at Vake park or just hang out on the swing set

 – Dine at Hacker-Pschorr for some high-quality, yet reasonably priced, food or enjoy one of their excellent beers

 – Catch a music show at Backstage 76 located in Vake Park

 – Soak up some sunshine and take a dip in the Vake Swimming Pool

 – Trek over to St. George’s Church and you might even spot a wild peacock or two on the church’s grounds